Aftercare Treatment Plans

 Why Aftercare Is Vital to Avoiding Relapse

-More rehabilitation programs and drug treatment counselors are incorporating aftercare plans while their clients are in rehabilitation.
-Creating this plan will help the person understand steps they can take after they leave rehabilitation to keep working on recovery and find social support to maintain abstinence.
+Most treatment programs incorporate aftercare plans while their clients are in rehabilitation.
+Creating this plan will help the person understand steps they can take after they leave rehabilitation to keep working on drug or alcohol recovery and find social support to maintain abstinence.
 For most people, an aftercare plan includes attending support groups, working with a therapist, or both; however, these meetings are not the only aspects of an aftercare plan, which should be tailored to the individual’s lifestyle and what best supports them.

 Creating an aftercare plan helps a person stay actively involved in their ongoing recovery from addiction.
 Detox and rehabilitation are the two most important steps to overcome substance abuse patterns, but learning how abstinence pairs with daily life requires ongoing support.